kosmonout/GarageDoor/ESP/Arduino/libraries/ArduinoJson/README.md

-Arduino JSON library
+ArduinoJson - C++ JSON library for IoT
 ====================

 [![Build status](https://ci.appveyor.com/api/projects/status/m7s53wav1l0abssg/branch/master?svg=true)](https://ci.appveyor.com/project/bblanchon/arduinojson/branch/master) [![Build Status](https://travis-ci.org/bblanchon/ArduinoJson.svg?branch=master)](https://travis-ci.org/bblanchon/ArduinoJson) [![Coverage Status](https://img.shields.io/coveralls/bblanchon/ArduinoJson.svg)](https://coveralls.io/r/bblanchon/ArduinoJson?branch=master) [![Star this project](http://githubbadges.com/star.svg?user=bblanchon&repo=ArduinoJson&style=flat&color=fff&background=007ec6)](https://github.com/bblanchon/ArduinoJson)

 *An elegant and efficient JSON library for embedded systems.*

-It's designed to have the most intuitive API, the smallest footprint and works without any allocation on the heap (no malloc).
+It's designed to have the most intuitive API, the smallest footprint and is able to work without any allocation on the heap (no malloc).

 It has been written with Arduino in mind, but it isn't linked to Arduino libraries so you can use this library in any other C++ project.
+For instance, it supports Aduino's `String` and `Stream`, but also `std::string`, `std::istream` and `std::ostream`.

 Features
 --------